bao-ho/bao-ho.github.io/_posts/2022-01-03-codility-training-lessons.markdown

 ---
 categories: [Coding]
-title: My javascript solutions to Codility's training lessions
+title: My javascript solutions to Codility training lessions
 ---

 Though not being as extensive as Leetcode, [Codility](https://app.codility.com/programmers/lessons/1-iterations/) provides free, categorized training lessons for those who are preparing for a coding interview.